2002Bishwajeet/Dino-Thunder/README.md

 | Bishwajeet Parhi| Bishwajeet Parhi is currently a second year undergrad student  Computer Science student at the Indraprastha University.
 He is a passionate programmer and a gamer.
 He is also an active Open Source Contributor | [@2002Bishwajeet](https://github.com/2002bishwajeet) |
 | Akshat Gupta | Akshat Gupta is also currently a second year undergrad student Computer Science student at the Indraprastha University.
 He is new to programming and stuffs.
 He is enthusiastic and its his first project to work together as a team | [@AKG2506](https://github.com/AKG2506)
 | Amisha Sagar | Amisha Sagar is also currently a second year undergrad student Computer Science student at the Indraprastha University. she is also a passionate programmer and loves to build new stuffs.
 She is more keen and interested in Game Development.
 She knows Unity and had experimented a lots of things in game dev | [@oceanofamisha](https://github.com/oceanofamisha)

+## What's next?

+Since the main aim of this project was to learn **SFML** and more importantly it was basically for our college project, we would seldomly update the game and fix unknown bugs.
+But if you want to contribute to this project or if you want to make a new feature, please feel free to do so.
+Make sure you have read the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing.md](CONTRIBUTING.md) file before making your first PR in this repo.

+## License

+This project is licensed under the MIT license.
+All the sprites and textures have been taken from <https://www.itch.io>.
+All of the sprites are free and open for commercial use.
+I am sorry as I couldn't credit the authors of the sprites.
+If I have used your sprite, feel free to point me so that I can credit you.

+**As for the Music and sounds**
+ The original Copyright(s) is (are) solely owned by the Companies/Original-Artist(s)/Record-label(s).
+All the contents are strictly done for a promotional purpose

+**DISCLAIMER**: As per 3rd Section of Fair use guidelines borrowing small bits of material from an original work is more likely to be considered fair use.
+Copyright Disclaimer under Section 107 of the Copyright Act 1976, allowance is made for fair use